-REASON NO NAME = <message> where message is 'Out Of Area' or 'Private' is displayed if the network does not provide a name

-QUAL = Long Distance is displayed if the call is long distance another number.

-REDIRECT = <message> where message can be 'Call Forward' or 'Call Forward:

-First Number Busy' or 'Call Forward: First Number Didn't Answer' if the call has been re-directed from security database.

-LOOKUP NAME = ttt..ttt where ttt...ttt is the name looked up by the modem in its caller back (which may be different from the number he dialed in on)
+REASON NO NAME = <message< th="">&gt; where message is 'Out Of Area' or 'Private' is displayed if the network does not provide a name</message<> > where message is 'Out Of Area' or 'Private' is displayed if the network does not provide a name QUAL = Long Distance is displayed if the call is long distance REDIRECT = <message></message> where message can be 'Call Forward' or 'Call Forward: First Number Busy' or 'Call Forward: First Number Didn't Answer' if the call has been re-directed from another number.
+LOOKUP NAME = tttttt where tttttt is the name looked up by the modem in its security database.
+CALLBACK NMBR = nnn nnn where nnnnnn is the phone number to use to ring the caller back (which may be different from the number he dialed in on)

-CALLBACK NMBR = nnn nnn where nnn...nnn is the phone number to use to ring the